-All documents and digital files prepared or furnished by Consultant pursuant to this Agreement are instruments of Consultant's professional service.
-Consultant assigns ownership of instruments of service prepared specifically for this Project including copyright to Client upon payment for services rendered and expenses incurred, except Consultant retains copyright in its standard systems, sections, details, and specifications.
-Consultant grants Client a license to use Consultant's standard systems, sections, details, specifications, and other information, data (including source codes), and intellectual property prepared or owned by Consultant prior to or not specific to the Project (collectively "Consultant's Proprietary Material").
-Consultant grants Client a license to use Consultant's standard systems, sections, details, and specifications but only for this Project.
-Use of the instruments of service including Consultant's Proprietary Material without engagement of Consultant by Client shall be at Client's sole risk, and Client agrees to indemnify, defend, and hold Consultant harmless from all claims, damages, and expenses, including attorneys' fees, arising out of such use by Client or by others acting through Client.
+All documents and digital files prepared or furnished by Consultant are instruments of Consultant's professional service.
+Consultant assigns ownership of instruments of service prepared specifically for this Project including copyright to the Client upon payment for services rendered and expenses incurred, except Consultant retains copyright in its standard systems, sections, details, specifications, and other information, data (including source codes), and intellectual property prepared or owned by Consultant prior to or not specific to the Project (collectively "Consultant's Proprietary Material").
+Consultant grants Client a license to use Consultant's Proprietary Material but only for this Project.
+Use of the instruments of service including Consultant's Proprietary Material for any other purpose or without engagement of the Consultant by Client shall be at Client's sole risk, and Client agrees to indemnify, defend, and hold Consultant harmless from all claims, damages, and expenses, including attorneys' fees, arising out of such use by Client or by others acting through Client.